 In the sales process, the proof of content becomes more important when the deal size goes higher.
 For the products that are self-serving, showing a demo and giving unlimited and unrestricted access to solutions that a prospect can toy around with becomes easy.
 However, sometimes the product may require 3rd party data integration.
 What will you do?

-Complicated products may cause a challenge when it comes to setting a trial period for prospects, and it may require a lot of extra resources.
+Complicated products may cause a challenge when it comes to setting a trial period for prospects.
+It may also require a lot of extra resources.
 For this, the account executive, together with the prospect, should determine how they will measure the success of the product and the quantity of the deal size should the trial end up being a success.

 When a company is dealing with technical products, a sales engineer will be of great help in the discussions.